389ds/389ds.github.io/docs/389ds/contributing.md

 Why should I contribute to 389 Directory Server?
 ------------------------------------------------

 389 Directory Server is a high performance LDAP server, trusted and used around the world for identity management and authentication systems.
 It is the foundation of other open source projects, and businesses everywhere - from universities to cloud providers.
-The project is well known for it's engineering excellence, stability and performance.
+The project is well known for its engineering excellence, stability and performance.

 Contributing to 389 Directory Server is an opportunity to connect with a global team of engineers working on a high profile open source project.
 Not only will you be able to learn valuable engineering skills, your contribution will help to improve a project that impacts the security of individuals and businesses around the world.